PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 ### 3. config.yml

-Add a `pugx_geo_form` entry in your config.yml, specifying if ssl should be used and the region (note: this is just a bias, not a geographic constraint - see for example [google maps api docs](https://developers.google.com/maps/documentation/geocoding/?hl=it-IT&csw=1#RegionCodes)) You can also customize the names for "latitude" and "longitude", or omit that options and get default ones.
+Add a `pugx_geo_form` entry in your config.yml, specifying your regione (note: this is just a bias, not a geographic constraint - see for example [google maps api docs](https://developers.google.com/maps/documentation/geocoding/?hl=it-IT&csw=1#RegionCodes)) You can also customize the names for "latitude" and "longitude", or omit that options and get default ones.